-- o disclosure; - recusal from voting or other decision-making (while allowing some measure of participation in discussion); or - o total recusal from discussion and decision-making. - Disclosure: When a material conflict of interest situation arises, either actual or perceived, the covered individual shall always be required to disclose his or her interest in the situation and be given the opportunity to disclose all material facts.
-The disclosure shall be made to the decision-making body, or to the immediate super- visor and the next most immediate superior, or as otherwise specifically stated in the Policy. - o Overseers: the disclosure should be made to the full Board of Overseers. - Trustees and officers: the disclosure should be made to the full Board of Trustees.
-COI Revised Policy - 2/21/08 - page 6 - Members of a Board-appointed committee, task group, or other panel: the disclosure should be made to all members of the panel and to the Chair of the Board of Trustees. - Staff: the disclosure should be made to the immediate supervisor and the chief financial officer.
+- o disclosure; - o recusal from voting or other decision-making (while allowing some measure of participation in discussion); or - o total recusal from discussion and decision-making. - Disclosure: When a material conflict of interest situation arises, either actual or perceived, the covered individual shall always be required to disclose his or her interest in the situation and be given the opportunity to disclose all material facts.
+The disclosure shall be made to the decision-making body, or to the immediate super- visor and the next most immediate superior, or as otherwise specifically stated in the Policy. - o Overseers; the disclosure should be made to the full Board of Overseers. - Trustees and officers: the disclosure should be made to the full Board of Trustees.
+COI Revised Policy - 2/21/08 - page 6 - Members of a Board-appointed committee, task group, or other panel: the disclosure should be made to all members of the panel and to the Chair of the Board of Trustees. - o Staff: the disclosure should be made to the immediate supervisor and the chief financial officer.
 If the immediate supervisor would be the chief financial officer, disclosure shall also be made to the President.
-If the immediate supervisor(s) would be the President, disclosure shall be made to the chair of the Board of Trustees. - Faculty: the disclosure should be made to the coordinating program director and the Provost.
-A coordinating program director shall make the disclosure to the Provost and the President.
-If the immediate supervisor(s) would be the Provost and/or the President, disclosure shall also be made to the chair of the Board of Trustees. - Student: the disclosure should be made to the coordinating program director.
-If the coordinating program director is directly involved, disclosure should be made to the Provost. - Recusal: In all situations regarding a financial interest (Part D) or professional / academic honors and recognition (Part E), the covered individual shall be required to recuse him or herself from voting or from taking any other decision-making action.
+If the immediate supervisor(s) would be the President, disclosure shall be made to the chair of the Board of Trustees. - o Faculty: the disclosure should be made to the coordinating program director and the Vice President of Academic Affairs.
+A coordinating program director shall make the disclosure to the Vice President of Academic Affairs and the President.
+If the immediate supervisor(s) would be the Vice President of Academic Affairs and/or the President, disclosure shall also be made to the chair of the Board of Trustees. - o Student: the disclosure should be made to the coordinating program director.
+If the coordinating program director is directly involved, disclosure should be made to the Vice President of Academic Affairs. - Recusal: In all situations regarding a financial interest (Part D) or professional / academic honors and recognition (Part E), the covered individual shall be required to recuse him or herself from voting or from taking any other decision-making action.
 With respect to discussions that may precede the decision, the decision-maker may, at its sole discretion, allow the covered individual to make a presentation of material facts, but not to advocate a result.
 After the presentation, the individual shall leave the meeting during the discussion of, and the vote on, the transaction or arrangement involving the potential conflict of interest.